HENRYMARTIN5/installarch/README.md

 chmod +x postinstall.sh
 ```

-And finally, run the script, passing it your GPU brand (amd, intel, or nvidia) and the desktop environment.
+And finally, run the script, passing it your GPU brand (AMD, Intel, or Nvidia) and the desktop environment.
 We'll quickly dive into what each of the DEs look like so you can properly choose the one you want.

  - Budgie (`budgie`) ![image](https://user-images.githubusercontent.com/62612165/204823121-d625b61b-d2ed-4fd8-abdd-6b5ea528ed42.png)
  - Cinnamon (`cinnamon`) ![image](https://user-images.githubusercontent.com/62612165/204823321-c6b06a4c-49e9-4e2b-920c-f40fa6ebde81.png)